 Below you will discover the Great Plains region's leading 10 colleges for Film, Video & Photographic Arts students.
 The ranking factors we use includes graduate salaries, graduation rates, accreditation, and more.

 Washington University in St Louis is a good decision for students pursuing a Film, Video & Photographic Arts degree.
-In addition to its bachelor's programs, Washington University in St Louis offers graduate degrees in Film.
+Students who graduate from this program report average early career wages of $42,113 and mid-career wages of $69,002.
 The neighborhood of Saint Louis, Missouri, is great for students who favor a less busy, suburban place.

 Every student who is interested in Film, Video & Photographic Arts has to take a look at Carleton College.
-Grads of the film program state that they receive average early career earnings of $36,311 and mid-career earnings of $69,522.
+Students from the film, video & photographic arts major at Carleton College get 7.2% more than the standard graduate with the same degree.
 Students who like a more relaxed life will enjoy the school's position in the little town of Northfield, Minnesota.

-About 84.0% of the educators at Carleton have full-time hours, which means they should have plenty of time to help students in their class.
 Carleton College stimulates collaboration amongst students and their educators, helped by the 9:1 student-to-faculty ratio.
+Carleton College requires first-year students to live on-campus.
 Get an idea of what being on campus at Carleton is like by viewing some campus videos.

 University of Iowa is a great option for individuals interested in a Film, Video & Photographic Arts major.
 University of Iowa offers graduate degrees in film for those interested in an advanced degree.
 The setting in a big city is wonderful for scholars seeking out considerable prospects for social networking, experience, and discovery.